 Bullshit is unhelpful, and confusion is a time-waster.
 We value your time, we listen and care.

 There will never be a moment where we fail to support one another.
 We celebrate our differences and we believe we all have something to offer.
-There is no room for judgement here.
+There is no room for judgment here.
 Only warmth and respect.

 Like you, no matter how hard things get we stay strong and committed.